twopercentjazz/CSB340_PageReplacement/README.md

-For my implementation I was able to correctly calculate fault rates, and I included all the fault counts in my console output, but becaue the sizes of the reference strings varied I thought fault rate was a more descriptive value for analysis (to get a clearer picture of performance), so I also calculated all fault rates per algorithm (per configuration).
+For my implementation I was able to correctly calculate fault rates, and I included all the fault counts in my console output, but becaue the sizes of the reference strings varied I thought fault rate was a more descriptive value for analysis (to get a clearer picture of performance), so I also calculated all fault rates per algorithm (per configuration) see charts below.
 I included some of my console output below because every time you run my program the results change because of the random numbers.
 To get a more accurate result I was going to run the experiment multiple times and compare an aggregate of the results but I ran out of time.
 Instead I calculated the averages of all algorithms per configuration to compare the different configurations against each other.

+As for the results, OPT often prformed the best (but as the book said its unrealistic to actually implement for paging and is used as a tool for analysis).
+FIFO and LRU were close and depending on the random numbers that were generated sometimes FIFO was better and sometimes LRU was better.
+I almost expected LRU to perform better more of hte time.
+As far as configurations go, like I said above I used the combined average fault rate from all algorithms per configuration to produce one metric I could use for comparison.
+Like the results show below [r:20,f:7] was often the best performing configuration.

 <pre>